 Payments under both plans are triggered by termination of employment (under the 2005 MDCP, beginning six months after separation from service; a participant's account balance during the six-month delay continues to accrue interest).
-Under both plans, benefits are paid in one of the following forms, as elected by the participant in a payment election form filed each year for the following year's deferrals: (i) a lump-sum payment; (ii) monthly installments in equal payments of principal and interest over a period of up to 180 months; or (iii) monthly installment payments over a period of up to 180 months, consisting of interest only payments for up to 120 months and principal and interest payments of the remaining account balance over the remaining period.
+Under both plans, benefits are paid in one of the following forms, as elected by the participant in a payment election form filed each year for the following year's deferrals: (i) a lump-sum payment; (ii) monthly installments in equal payments of principal and interest over a period of up to 180 months; or (iii) monthly installment payments over a period of up to 180 months; or (iii) monthly installments over a period of up to 180 months; or (iii) monthly installment payments over a period of up to 120 months and principal and interest payments of the remaining account balance over the remaining period.
 If the participant is under 55 years of age upon termination of employment, the restoration of pension benefits payment is made in a lump sum with the first monthly payment.